araa47/LocalSourceControl/README.md

 ### First Configure a New Repository on any Local Server:

-1) On the server create a directory for all git projects to be stored 'mkdir projectdirectory'
+1) On the server create a directory for all git projects to be stored "mkdir projectdirectory"
-2) cd into the directory 'cd projectdirectory'
+2) cd into the directory "cd projectdirectory"
-3) Initialize git by typing 'git init'
+3) Initialize git by typing "git init"

 ### Create SSH Keys for passwordless login: